p2eengineering/kalp-studio-documentation/docs/Products/Kalp Wallet/How-to-Use-Embedded-Wallet-Configuration.md

 ### **Step 6: Customize the Theme**

 1. Locate the **Theme Color** dropdown menu below Login Option, as shown in the screenshot below.
 ![](https://docs-images-kalp-studio.s3.ap-south-1.amazonaws.com/Audit+2/embedwallet/ew7.png)

 2. Click the dropdown to expand it.
 3. You can customize:
     -   **Background Color:** Click this tab and use the color picker or enter a HEX code to set the desired background color for the wallet modal and button.
     -   **Text Color:** Click this tab and use the color picker or enter a HEX code to set the text color, ensuring good contrast with the background.

-4. As you adjust colors, the **Preview Panel** will update instantly, showing you the real-time look and feel.
+4. The **Preview Panel** consisting of modal, button and code will update instantly, showing you the real-time look and feel.

 ### **Step 7: Preview Different Views**

 The preview panel has tabs to show how the widget will look in different states:

 -   **Modal:** Shows the main login/wallet interface.
 ![](https://docs-images-kalp-studio.s3.ap-south-1.amazonaws.com/Audit+2/embedwallet/ew8.png)

 -   **Button:** Shows how the primary action button will look based on your theme.
 ![](https://docs-images-kalp-studio.s3.ap-south-1.amazonaws.com/Audit+2/embedwallet/ew9.png)

 -   **Code:** Provides the necessary code snippets for integration.
 ![](https://docs-images-kalp-studio.s3.ap-south-1.amazonaws.com/Audit+2/embedwallet/ew10.png)

 ### **Step 8: Apply and Save Changes**

 1. Once you are satisfied with your login options and theme customization, click the **"Apply Changes"** button at the bottom left.
 ![](https://docs-images-kalp-studio.s3.ap-south-1.amazonaws.com/Audit+2/embedwallet/ew11.png)
 2. A success notification (e.g., "Successfully Updated") should appear, confirming your configuration has been saved.
 ![](https://docs-images-kalp-studio.s3.ap-south-1.amazonaws.com/Audit+2/embedwallet/ew12.png)

 ### **Step 9: Obtain Your API Key**

 The integration code requires an API key to link your application to your KLP Studio configuration.
 1. In the left-hand navigation menu, click on **"Open API"**.
 ![](https://docs-images-kalp-studio.s3.ap-south-1.amazonaws.com/Audit+2/embedwallet/ew13.png)
 2. This page lists your generated API keys.
 Find the relevant key you wish to use for this integration.
 3. Click the **copy icon** next to the "API Auth Key" to copy it to your clipboard.
 ![](https://docs-images-kalp-studio.s3.ap-south-1.amazonaws.com/Audit+2/embedwallet/ew14.png)

 ### **Step 10: Integrate into Your Application**
 1. Access the page in **your application** where you wish to embed the wallet.
 ![](https://docs-images-kalp-studio.s3.ap-south-1.amazonaws.com/Audit+2/embedwallet/ew15.png)
 2. You should now see the Embedded Wallet login modal or button, styled according to your configuration.
 3. If your application requires the user to input the API key initially, paste the key and submit.
 ![](https://docs-images-kalp-studio.s3.ap-south-1.amazonaws.com/Audit+2/embedwallet/ew16.png)
 4. Test the login flow using one of the enabled methods.
 5. Upon successful login, the embedded wallet should be active within your application, potentially displaying user information or action buttons like "Claim", "Update Balance", or "Disconnect", confirming successful integration.
 ![](https://docs-images-kalp-studio.s3.ap-south-1.amazonaws.com/Audit+2/embedwallet/ew17.png)

 By following these steps, you can effectively configure the Kalp Studio Embedded Wallet's appearance and login methods, obtain the necessary code and API key, and integrate a seamless, branded wallet experience directly into your application.
 This significantly enhances user onboarding and interaction within the Web3 ecosystem.